Skip to main content

 Future<void> main() async {

-bsky.isValidAppPassword('xxxx-xxxx-xxxx-xxxx'); // => true
+core.isValidAppPassword('xxxx-xxxx-xxxx-xxxx'); // => true

-bsky.isValidAppPassword('xxxxxxxxxxxxxxxxxxx'); // => false
+core.isValidAppPassword('xxxxxxxxxxxxxxxxxxx'); // => false

 }